-Now, that’s what I call a nice response!
 However, not all customers have been pleased with the service from MyHeritage.
 Some have complained of being automatically charged for a full year’s subscription (without their permission) when their free trial ended.
 But this seems to be a rare occurrence, with the vast majority of reviews from customers being very positive.

 Ancestry Results at Low Cost, or Build a Family Tree with a Subscription

 When it comes to determining your ancestry, MyHeritage has a lot to offer.

 You discover a percentage breakdown of your ethnicity, as well as insights into which genetic groups you belong to, from over 2,100 reference populations.

 You also get matches to those in the MyHeritage database who share segments of your DNA.
 You’ll discover how you’re related and have the option to contact your newly found family members.

 If you’re keen on learning more about your family journey, MyHeritage has excellent genealogy software, which you can test out for free to build a tree with 250 members.

 To access its huge database of over 12 billion historical records and other premium features, you’ll need to sign up for a paid subscription, which can be pricey.
 However, you can take advantage of a free 14-day trial to see if it’s the right family tree builder for you.

 The only thing missing from MyHeritage is a deeper ancestry analysis.
 As they only analyze your autosomal DNA, you won’t get insights into your maternal and paternal lineages.
 However, you do get an indication of how your ancestors may have migrated around the world over the last few hundred years with Genetic Groups.